Harry Lawrence Freeman (1869-1954).

 James Weldon Johnson’s brother, John Rosamond Johnson (1873-1954), is best known for his setting of his brother’s poem “Lift Ev’ry Voice and Sing,” also known as the “Black National Anthem”:

-[As of this writing, in July 2020, the NFL has promised to have “Lift Ev’ry Voice” sung along with “The Star-Spangled Banner” before games when it’s safe to let the season resume.
-Not everyone is happy about this decision — and not just white supremacists:]
+In July 2020, the NFL has promised to have “Lift Ev’ry Voice” sung along with “The Star-Spangled Banner” before games when it’s safe to let the season resume.
+Not everyone is happy about this decision — and not just white supremacists:

 John Rosamund Johnson was also a successful composer of light operas for the Broadway stage around the turn of the twentieth century.